 You may have read everything that’s on the Vendor Central web page, and you may have even signed up for it, hoping to turn into a first-party seller overnight.
 But how much do you know about being an Amazon vendor?
 Is the promise of greater cash flow from a brand new customer base real, or make-believe?
 That is the question.

-To begin with, being a vendor means you’d have less competition, with so many customers willing to pay a premium price for the reassurance that the Amazon logo can offer, you can see how switching to Vendor Central could be a good choice for you.
+To begin with, being a vendor means you’d have less competition, with so many customers willing to pay a premium price for the reassurance that the Amazon logo can offer, you can see how switching to Vendor Central is an invite-only platfor… More could be a good choice for you.

 Then, you wouldn’t need to monitor or change your prices, pay for an automated repricer or risk losing money in price wars.
-And last but not least, you can expect a considerable volume of sales for your Vendor Central products, assuming Amazon’s done its research on their popularity; with Seller Central, it’s more of a gamble and you have less certainty on what will sell well or fast.
+And last but not least, you can expect a considerable volume of sales for your Vendor Central products, assuming Amazon’s done its research on their popularity; with Amazon Seller Central is a portal or a h… More, it’s more of a gamble and you have less certainty on what will sell well or fast.